 Undergraduate student account balances are payable in full on or before September 30 for the fall and February 15 for the spring.
 Graduate student account balances for Fall A and B sessions must be paid on or before September 15 and C sessions by November 15, and balances for Spring A and B sessions must be paid on or before February 15 and C sessions by April 15.
 Payment arrangements for summer courses must be made by the first day of class.
-Accounts not complying with the above policy may be subject to a late payment charge of $200 and the account will be placed on hold.
-Late fees will not be assessed to students current in their monthly payments to TMS.
+Accounts not complying with the above policy may be placed on hold.
+Additionally, these accounts may be subject to a late payment charge of $200 initially and $50/month thereafter.
+Late fees will not be assessed to students currently on a payment plan.
 The university does not release student academic records if educational costs are not paid.
 Students will not be allowed to register for classes if there is a hold on the account.

 Tuition and room and board refunds are computed on a declining scale based on when students withdraw from the university or drop a course.
 Fees are not refundable.
 Request for withdrawals or drops must be made by completing a withdrawal or drop form which is available from the registrar.
 Refunds or tuition and room and board will be made according to the following refund schedule.
 Students must pay drop/add fees when schedule changes occur.

 Less than Eight Week Sessions

 The federal refund formula requires federal student aid to be refunded at a pro rata basis if a complete withdrawal from the institution occurs before 60 percent of the semester has been completed.
 Any amounts in excess of this pro rata calculation that have already been refunded to the student are subject to immediate repayment.